bimal1023/Machine-Leanring-App/README.md

 - Numpy
 - Scikit-learn

-## Liscence
+## License
 This project is licensed under the MIT Licence.
-See the LISENCE file for details.

 # Acknowledgments
 - The pre-trained model used in this was was created using Scikit-learn.